imsjp/poe-tools/content/docs/exilence/index.md

 Log into your Path of Exile account and Authorize Exilence access to view your stashes and items.

+### Exilence is Always Useful

+Newer players will find Exilence's break down of individual currency conversions helpful in understanding the combined value of smaller currencies.

-Exilence is great to use at all stages of the game.
-It tracks and provides a concrete chaos orb or exalted orb value for the selected stash tabs.
+Exilence tracks and provides a chaos orb value for the selected stash tabs at regular intervals.

+Having a visual representation of wealth is one reason many players enjoy Path of Exile.

 ![](2021-12-02-02-14-30.png)

-Once you begin currency making strategies, the currency per hour function helps measure efficiency.
+Once you begin currency making strategies, the currency per hour function helps track efficiency.